 - Board and Peer Review: Medical and Dental records are also important information when facing a professional licensing board or peer review inquiry.
 A patient’s recollections in a complaint can often be mistaken or a misunderstanding of the treatment or its adverse consequences.
 Accurate records may be able to facilitate a speedy resolution before a formal administrative process is started.

 - Significant Fines: Failure to comply with regulations and requirements can result in significant fines.
 If multiple violations are identified, your financial penalties can be huge before you know what happened

-Desert Mountain Insurance is an independent agency which means we are able to contact multiple carriers so you have a wider choice of options in coverage and in price.
+Desert Mountain Insurance is an independent agency which means we can contact multiple carriers so you have a wider choice of options in coverage and price.
 For more information about Professional Liability Policies or a FREE Consultation and Quote, please complete our questionnaire!
 No Agency Fees!
 No Obligation!